What Is Traceroute?

 The journey to the destination takes place via a computer / server (Host name) with a unique IP address.
 Each new connection on that journey with the time spent on its establishment (packet delivery time from one 'hops' to another and back) is shown in detail under the name 'hops', expressed in milliseconds and denoted as response time.
 Figuratively speaking, hops in the virtual world at traceroute, can be taken as the number of roads (highways) with their names leading you to your destination in the real world.
 The maximum number of hops is set to 30, which is standard on the traceroute.
 If the message at a certain hops is marked 'request time out', then it means that there is probably a problem with the firewall that is blocking the reception and return of packets.

-The visual traceroute tool technically works in the classic way as the traceroute on your computer via Command Promt - tracert IP command, except that this online tool provides us with a visual insight into the traceroute on the map via 'hops' and determining host location to the final destination.
+Web tool for visualroute tracking technically works in the classic way as the traceroute on your computer via Command Promt - tracert IP command, except that this online tool provides us with a visual insight into the traceroute on the map via 'hops' and determining host location to the final destination.

-Our visual traceroute tool provides two traceroute options:
+Our web visual IP traceroute tool provides two traceroute options:

-- Host Trace - Visual traceroute from our server to the destination
+- Host Trace - Visual traceroute from our server to the destination.
+As the final destination for which you want to find a tracking route to a location, you can enter any IPv4 or website

 - Server to Client trace - Visual traceroute from the client (your computer), through our server, all the way to the final destination